-- Gym/Martial arts room – includes gym equipment and home exercise spaces alongside bathroom amenities.
+- Gym/Martial arts room – includes gym equipment and home exercise spaces alongside other amenities.

-- Library – Mansions typically have breathtaking one- or two-story libraries with spiral staircases, custom shelves, pocket doors, walls themed with paint colors, etc.
+- Library – authentic mansions typically have breathtaking one- or two-story libraries with spiral staircases, custom shelves, pocket doors, walls themed with paint colors, etc.

 - Laundry room – Usually located upstairs, they are often complemented with wall-mounted sinks or a fold-out ironing board.

-- Indoor pool – Often designed for easy accessibility and equipped with heating systems for controlling water temperature.
+- Indoor pool – the pool house is often designed for easy accessibility and equipped with heating systems for controlling water temperature.

-- Guestroom – Often located within the main house, guestrooms are stylish extra bedrooms for hosting family members and friends.
+- Guestroom – Often located within the main house, guestrooms are stylish extra sleeping quarters for hosting family members and friends.